UP2021407/AI-EMS/dataModel/README.md

 Overall, the TensorFlow.js library is used in the code to create, compile, and train a machine learning model that can be used to make predictions on the likelihood of a severe emergency situation.
 The library provides a convenient and powerful set of tools for building and running machine learning models in JavaScript, and is an essential part of this application.

+## Natural Library

+The natural library is a JavaScript library for performing natural language processing tasks.
+It provides functions for things like tokenization, stemming, and part-of-speech tagging, which can be useful for tasks like sentiment analysis, topic modeling, and other common NLP tasks.
+This library is built on top of the NLP.js library and is designed to be simple and easy to use.

 ## TensorFlow.js Library